zanetworker/mcp-playground/mcp-streamlit-app/README.md

 ## Installation

-1. Ensure you are in the root directory of the `mcp-sse-client-python` project.
+1. Ensure you are in the root directory of the `mcp-playground` project.
 2. Navigate to the app directory:
    ```bash
    cd mcp-streamlit-app